OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

 The file is organized into several functional sections.
 Each section corresponds to an aspect of the BeamDyn model.

-A sample BeamDyn primary input file is given in Appendix :ref:`app-primary`.
+A sample BeamDyn primary input file is given in :numref:`appendix`.

 The primary input file begins with two lines of header information, which are for the user but are not used by the software.